Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Methodology

 An important step of the morphological analysis is the visual inspection of the cutout and removal of low redshift interlopers that wrongly fall in the same segmentation map of the main central galaxy.
 This is done through the comparison of the original segmentation maps derived with our procedure to the photometric catalog of \citet{merlin24}.
 In case of a system with two clearly separated galaxies belonging to the same segmentation map, we checked whether the photometric redshift (or the spectroscopic one, if available) of the offset component is consistent with the spectroscopic redshift of the central galaxy.
-In case of inconsistent redshifts, we remove the secondary galaxy from the segmentation map through a deblending procedure and rerun the morphological parameters routine.
+We remove the secondary galaxy from the segmentation map through a deblending procedure in case of inconsistent redshifts, that is, $|z_{\rm phot,secondary} - z_{\rm spec,central}| > 0.15 \times (1+z_{\rm spec,central})$, as this is the condition for photo-z outliers in \citet{merlin24}.
+In these cases, we then rerun the morphological parameters routine.

 Finally, for each galaxy, we also estimate the average S/N per pixel (S/N$_{\rm pixel}$) within its segmentation map, which we will use to assess the accuracy and reliability of the morphology calculations, as we explain in the following section.